Most Americans start drawing Social Security as soon as they’re eligible, not knowing that waiting could pay off for them and their spouse.

-“If you think you need it at 62, you need to put it off because you’ll really need it at 82,” says Charles Sachs, a certified financial planner in Miami.
-“What I’m concerned about is that you’ll live way beyond your life expectancy.”
+“If you think you need this money at 62, you need to put it off because you’ll really need it when you’re 82,” says Charles Sachs, a certified financial planner in Miami.
+“As an advisor, I’d be concerned that you might live way beyond your life expectancy.”

-To get a sense of how long you might live, the SSA offers a longevity calculator on their website that uses your gender and current age.
-If you’re in good health, you could live even longer than this estimated life expectancy.
+To get a sense of how long you might live and how long you’ll need to stretch your retirement benefits, the SSA offers a longevity calculator on their website based on a person’s gender and current age.
+It’s important to note that someone who is in good health could live even longer than their estimated life expectancy.

 It’s important to know that the decision to claim Social Security benefits has implications for your spouse too.
 “Many people make these decisions in isolation,” says Rita Cheng, CEO of Blue Ocean Global Wealth in Rockville, Maryland.
 “They don’t think of income streams together.”

 For starters, widows and surviving divorced spouses whose marriages lasted 10 years or more are eligible for survivor benefits.
-So, waiting to claim Social Security benefits to age 70 also increases your spouse’s survivor benefits.
-“Most spouses don’t even realize they get a survivor’s benefit,” says Mathews.
+So, waiting until age 70 to claim Social Security benefits also increases your spouse’s survivor benefits.
+“Most spouses don’t even realize they get a survivor’s benefit,” says Dan Mathews, a certified financial planner with Creative Planning in Leawood, Kansas.
 You can find more about how survivor’s benefits are calculated by using the SSA’s Survivors Planner.

-In addition, spouses who never worked or have low earnings can get up to half of a retired worker’s full benefit.
-If you’re eligible for both your own retirement benefits and spousal benefits, the SSA always pays your own benefits first.
-If your benefits as a spouse are higher than your personal retirement benefit, you’ll get a combination of benefits that equals the higher spousal amount, the Social Security Administration says.
+In addition, spouses who never worked or have low earnings can get up to half of their retired spouse’s full benefit.
+For those who are eligible for both personal retirement benefits and spousal benefits, the SSA always pays personal benefits first.
+If your benefits as a spouse are higher than your personal retirement benefits, you’ll get a combination of benefits that equals the higher spousal amount, the Social Security Administration says.

 Consider the example below, courtesy of the SSA:

 Determining when each spouse should claim Social Security can get tricky.
-“The answer to the question is not as easy as you might expect, particularly with married couples,” says Marty Reid, a certified financial planner with Reid Financial Consulting in Lincolnton, North Carolina.
-“You should explore all of the options with your financial planner in the overall context of your planning.”
+“The answer to this question is not as easy as you might expect, particularly with married couples,” says Marty Reid, a certified financial planner with Reid Financial Consulting in Lincolnton, North Carolina.
+“You should explore all options with a financial planner in the overall context of your retirement plan.”

-For example, Reid has access to a sophisticated planning tool from BlackRock, an investment-management firm that helps him evaluate different Social Security scenarios.
-In one recent counterintuitive case for a healthy couple where the husband was a high earner, Reid determined that it was more advantageous for the significantly lower-earning spouse to take benefits at her full retirement than wait until she turned 70.
+For example, Reid uses a sophisticated planning tool from BlackRock, an investment-management firm, that helps him evaluate and compare different Social Security scenarios.
+In one recent counterintuitive case for a healthy couple where the husband was a high earner, Reid determined that it was more advantageous for the significantly lower-earning spouse to take benefits at her full retirement than to wait until she turned 70.
 “That would be hard to determine without a calculation of this sort,” Reid says.
 “You really have to factor in the spousal and survivor benefit.”

-If you and your spouse are trying to figure out the best benefits strategy or you are helping an aging family member manage their finances, consider hiring a financial planner—particularly one who can accompany you to the Social Security office.
+Reputable financial planners should also be able to accompany clients to the Social Security office if needed.
 “There are a lot of little technicalities that can occur,” says Julie Hall, director of financial planning for Planning Alternatives in Bloomfield Hills, Michigan.
-“We’ve gone with clients to the Social Security Administration to make sure they’re speaking to someone knowledgeable.
+“My colleagues and I have gone with clients to the Social Security Administration to make sure they’re speaking to someone knowledgeable.
 You want to make sure it gets done right.”